 A newsletter is a key marketing piece that helps your business build customer lists and greatly affects overall loyalty.
 There are also many reasons to create a newsletter depending on the industry your company is in.

-Here a three key reasons why you really need that newsletter.
+Here are 3 key reasons why you really need that newsletter.

 1. Maintain Contact

 Customers typically enjoy subscribing to content they like.
 If you have great newsletter content, it may become a very important part of your business faster than you think!
 Maintaining some form of contact with you customers is where repeat business is generated from.

 Send customers updates, industry news, cool new features, a fundraiser you’re doing, and so on.
 And, on occasion, you can also send out deals that only newsletter customers will receive!

 2. Convert New Website Visitors Into Customers

 Many customers may not make a purchase on your website or from your business right away.
 It is important to stay in contact with these potential customers, especially if they are comparing items and shopping around.
 Finding a way to sign them up for your newsletter (promise a few deals if you can) is a great way to keep your business on their mind and eventually win them over.

 Keep in mind though, you’re not just going to send customers deal after deal hoping for a pure price play.
 Even Best Buy deals in my mailbox get tiring week after week and I got so annoyed I had to unsubscribe.
 Had Best Buy actually sent out useful content, I might have remained on their mailing list.

 The best way to ensure you customers are happy is simply ask yourself if this is a newsletter you would like to receive yourself.
 If the answer is “no” then go back to the drawing board!